googleapis/google-cloud-cpp/doc/managing-dependencies-in-cmake.md

 we will:

 * Most builds will compile the dependencies from source, as submodules.
 This is how the `google-cloud-cpp` developers use the system and we expect that many of the users will too.

 * We will dedicate one CI build on Linux to compile against installed dependencies using `pkg-config` files.

-* On Windows, we already use installed dependencies and CMake support files.
-On this platform compiling from source can be (a) so slow that we go over the time allocated in the CI build, and (b) the build may require patching the dependencies, as the `vcpkg` ports do.
-Since `vcpkg` already takes care of building the dependencies and creating the CMake support files we might as well use it to validate this build type.
+* On Windows, we already use installed dependencies via `vcpkg`: compiling from source can be (a) so slow that we go over the time allocated in the CI build, and (b) the build may require patching the dependencies, as the `vcpkg` ports do.

+* We have no coverage for `*_PROVIDER == "package"` at the moment because (a) we have not written `Findabsl.cmake` for the mock installations of Abseil, and (b) previous versions of gRPC had a broken install target with CMake, though this has not been tested recently.

+## Alternatives Considered

+**Not Supporting a `make install` target**: we could take the stance that our users should always build from source.
+We have no data, but given the amount of effort the C++ community spends defining `install` targets we expect that this approach would be unpopular.

+**Create support files and always use `find_package`**: we could have created `Find<dependency>.cmake` files to find each dependency.
+We could not design a solution that works for modules, vcpkg, pkg-config, and system-wide `Find<dependency>.cmake` files.
+It might be possible to do so and if found that would be a more elegant design.